pyros-dev/Pitch/PITCHME.md

 @ul[spaced]
 - simpler ROS packaging for python code (catkin_pip)
+- simple webapp to get a debug web interface on ROS (rostful)
 - middleware to interface ROS with other systems (pyros)
-- simple webapp to get a debug web interface on ROS (rostful)
 - simple communication design for easier web integration (pure python)
-- I am still a team of one...
+- I am still a team of one... too much to maintain.
 @ulend